FiloSottile/mkcert/README.md

 ### Installing the CA on other computers

-Installing in the trust store does not require the CA key, so you can export just the `rootCA.pem` file, point `CAROOT` to its directory on a different machine and run `-install`.
-Or, for example, commit just `rootCA.pem` and not its key to version control.
+Installing in the trust store does not require the CA key, so you can export just the CA certificate and use mkcert to install it in other machines.
+For example, you can decide to commit just `rootCA.pem` and not its key to version control.

+* Look for the `rootCA.pem` file in `CAROOT` or in the default folder (see above)
+* copy it to a different machine
+* set `CAROOT` to its directory
+* run `mkcert -install`

-Remember that mkcert is meant for development purposes, not production, so it should not be used on users' machines.
+Remember that mkcert is meant for development purposes, not production, so it should not be used on end users' machines.

 ---